thinkty/dialogflow-tester/README.md

 Image from [DialogFlow](https://cloud.google.com/dialogflow/docs/fulfillment-overview)

 # DialogFlow Tester
-This is a simple Node+Express Webhook to test DialogFlow V2 APIs.
+This is a simple Node+Express Webhook to test DialogFlow V2 APIs and mock a fulfillment webhook.
 It uses an npm version of [ngrok](https://ngrok.com/) to get a secure public url which is a core [requirement](https://cloud.google.com/dialogflow/docs/fulfillment-webhook#requirements) for registering a webhook to DialogFlow.
-The requests and responses will be stored locally in a json file.
+Depending on how the program is started, the requests or responses will be stored locally in a json file.

-## Usage
+## Install
 1. Clone the repository and install the npm dependencies

 ```